Skip to main content

 In order to get some practice using R Markdown, create a sample document in this format using File -> New File -> R Markdown… Choose a title for your file and select the “Word” option.
 This will create a new file in the upper left window where we stored our .R script.
 Save that file to your computer.
 Then you can use the “Knit” button to have RStudio run the code and create a word document with the results.
 R Markdown documents contain basically two components, “code chunks” that contain your code and the rest of the document where you can write descriptions and interpretations of the results that code generates.
 The code chunks can be inserted using the “Insert” button by selecting the “R” option.
 Then write your code in between the ```{r} and ``` lines (it should have grey highlights for those lines and white for the rest of the portions of the .Rmd document).
 Once you write some code inside a code chunk, you can test your code using the triangle on the upper right side of it to run all the code that resides in that chunk.
 Keep your write up outside of these code chunks to avoid code errors and failures to compile.
 Once you think your code and writing is done, you can use the “Knit” button to try to compile the file.
 As you are learning, you may find this challenging, so start with trying to review the sample document and knit each time you get a line of code written so you know which line was responsible for preventing the knitting from being successful.
 Also look around for posted examples of .Rmd files to learn how others have incorporated code with write-ups.
 You might even be given a template of homework or projects as .Rmd files from your instructor.
 After you do this a couple of times, you will find that the challenge of working with markdown files is more than matched by the simplicity of the final product and, at least to researchers, the reproducibility and documentation of work that this way of working provides.

-This page titled 1.4: R Markdown is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.4: R Markdown is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by via source content that was edited to the style and standards of the LibreTexts platform.